 After the first chapter of Rondo of Swords, the player learns that the main character, Prince Serdic, is in fact a double of the actual Prince Serdic.

 There are two cases of this in Fire Emblem.
-First is Samto from the 3rd game (New Mystery of the Emblem), body double of Navarre, second is Shanam in the 4th and 5th games (has a cameo in Genealogy of the Holy War, then is made playable in Thracia 776), body double of Shanan.
-The difference is Shanan specifically asked Shanam to be one; Samto is just an average mercenary who kept getting mistaken for the legendary Navarre and eventually decided to roll with it to get hired.
+First is Samto from the 3rd game (New Mystery of the Emblem), body double of Navarre, second is Shanam in the 4th and 5th games (has a cameo in Genealogy of the Holy War, then is made playable in Thracia 776), body double of Prince Shanan.
+The difference is that Shanan specifically asked Shanam to be one; Samto is just an average mercenary who kept getting mistaken for the legendary Navarre and eventually decided to roll with it to get hired.

 Used for Sakaki Joushiro's backstory in the Samurai Shodown games (more exactly, Warrior's Rage).
 With a twist, though!
 The body double was not him but his girlfriend Karen, an Action Girl who posed as a princess's double... but was killed by the Big Bad Oboro.
 Joushiro got wrongfully blamed for all of it and now he's a runaway.